-You deserve maximized compensation after being hit by a reckless drunk driver.
+You deserve maximized compensation after being hit by a reckless drunk driver in Sacramento.
 Securing that compensation will likely be a legal battle, though, even when ample evidence suggests the other driver was intoxicated behind the wheel.

-To bolster your chances of receiving the compensation you deserve, place your case in the capable hands of Triumph Law and our Sacramento DUI accident attorney.
+To bolster your chances of receiving the compensation you deserve, place your case in the capable hands of Triumph Law, P.C. and our Sacramento DUI victim attorney.
 We bring more than 20 years of personal injury practice experience from an award-winning lawyer to every case we take.